briandenicola/xlr8-e2eaisolutions/docs/01-aiready/ifs-ready-step3-foundations.md

 ## Collaborative Design Activities

 **Teams work together** to design the ALZ foundation that supports everyone's needs.
 This collaborative approach ensures successful AI deployment.

+> [!TIP]
+> Use a visual collaboration tool like Microsoft Whiteboard or Miro for the design sessions to make it easier for remote participants to contribute effectively.

 ### Design Workshop Process (Recommended 2-3 Sessions)